|Nutritional Guidelines (per serving)|

 You'll need to soak the mustard seeds for 48 hours before starting the prep, and the finished mustard needs to refrigerate for another 24 hours to stabilize, but the actual prep time is more like 30 seconds.

 Gather the ingredients.

-Combine the mustard seeds, wine, and vinegar in a glass bowl.
+Combine the mustard seeds, wine, vinegar and sugar in a glass bowl.
 It's important to use glass because the acid in the wine and vinegar can react with certain kinds of metal and produce an off taste.